CognisysGroup/cognisysgroup.github.io/_posts/2026-02-02-We-Encountered-a-lot-of-Supabase-Leaks.md

 ---
-title: We Encountered a Lot of Supabase Leaks: You Need to Hear This!
+title: We Encountered a Lot of Supabase Leaks, You Need to Hear This
 author: Punit
 date: 2026-02-02 10:10:00 +0100
-categories: [Case Study]
+categories: [Case Study, DTA]
-tags: [Case Study]
+tags: [Case Study, DTA]
 image:
   path: https://github.com/user-attachments/assets/8a8d0998-1c14-454f-99d5-504ca2a97daa
   alt: